 Founder credibility as conversion tool

-The homepage hero features founder Tony Gee in a branded t-shirt, pointing at the camera.
+The homepage hero features founder Tony Gee front and center.
 Tony was a plumber for 15 years before switching to marketing.
 That story is the entire brand of Strictly Plumbers, and it works because plumbers are reasonably skeptical of marketers who’ve never unclogged a drain.

 Conversion optimization is aggressive.
-The phone number appears seven times on the homepage.
-There’s a “SET APPOINTMENT” button, a “CALL” button, and a chat widget.
+The phone number appears seven times on the homepage, backed by an appointment scheduler and chat widget.
 The homepage is massive (57,000+ characters) packed with testimonials and proof points for 500+ plumbing company clients.
-The red color scheme is bold and busy, but it matches the audience.
+The design is loud, but plumbers aren’t shopping for aesthetics.

-The design won’t win awards—no case studies page with detailed ROI breakdowns.
-But for a niche agency targeting a single trade, the founder’s credibility does the trust-building that a prettier site would need case studies and badges to accomplish.
+There’s no case studies page with detailed ROI breakdowns.
+But for a niche agency targeting a single trade, the founder’s industry background substitutes for the case studies and badges a generalist agency would need.

 Collins